gmflau/google-dev-day-workshop/lab5/README.md

 ```bash
 kubectl create configmap redis-di-jobs --from-file=./rdi_jobs
 ```
-You might want to wait for 30 seconds or so before the configmap can be consumed by the RDI pod.
+You will need to wait for 30 seconds or so before the configmap can be consumed by the RDI pod.
 Deploy the RDI job:
 ```bash
 kubectl exec -n default -it pod/redis-di-cli -- redis-di deploy